DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/10-connectingusingqStudio.md

 ![Server Properties](workshop/graphics/Server_Properties1.png)

-The generated connection string provides you with everything you need to fill this out, take this connection string for example;
+Follow the step in our [Generate Connection String section](https://dataintellecttech.github.io/TorQ-Amazon-FinSpace-Starter-Pack/08-clusterconnectionstring/#generate-connection-string) to get a fresh connection string.
+The generated connection string provides you with everything you need to fill the boxes above.
+See the below connection string for an example:

 ![Connection String](workshop/graphics/Connectionstring3.png)